tgxzd/extension-devmatch2025/guide.md

-Now i have the front end for donator to donate to the streamer.
-I want the streamer to have access to the messages sent by the donator.
-PLease create backend using express js in backend file.
-What the backend can do.
-Basically when donator send the message to the streamer.
-It will save the message in json format in backend.
-Then create another separate website where streamer can fetch the json file.
+now every donator can donate to the streamer.
+But there are possibility that the donator will send unappropriate message to the streamer.
+So i need to use open ai to analyze the message and make the warning if the message content is unappropriate.

+Task
-1. Create backend to store the the message from donator in json file format.
+1. use open ai to analyze the message
-2. the backend will save the data
-3. Create separate website for the streamer that can fetch the json file from the backend
-4. use express js for the backend
-5. use tailwind for the style
-6. Keep all the existing feature and functions.
-Dont remove them
+2. when donator click donate.
+Ai will first check whether the message is clean or not.
+If the message is unappropriate, it will show warning when donator click donate.
+3. then after user change their message to be better, only then the message successfully stored in donations.json
+4. i will set the open ai api key in env